jordannad/ArcHydroTutorial/GettingStarted/01-RunningArcGIS.md

 GIS is available on many computers throughout campus; however, you may prefer to use the ones in either Y2E2 184 or Branner Library, because these will also have the required ArcHydro extension.

 You are also free to use your own computer if you install the 1-year ArcEditor license.
-This license is available for Stanford computers [here](https://lib.stanford.edu/stanford-geospatial-center/arcgis-102-software-download).
+This [license](https://lib.stanford.edu/stanford-geospatial-center/arcgis-102-software-download) is available for Stanford computers .
 If you are running ArcGIS on your personal laptop, make sure that you have several GB of space available and preferably 8GB (or more) of RAM.

-The ArcHydro extension is free and available [here](https://geonet.esri.com/message/402547#402547).
+The [ArcHydro extension](https://geonet.esri.com/message/402547#402547) is free and available via ftp from the ESRI forums. .
 Make sure to use the ArcHydro Tools 2.0 version for ArcGIS 10.x for this assignment.

 ##Programs in ArcGIS Suite##